-Initial access review by competent editors assures the basic scientific and technical quality of papers published in TCD.
-Subsequent interactive discussion and public commenting by the referees, authors, and other members of the scientific community is expected to enhance quality control for papers published in TC beyond the limits of the traditional closed peer review.
-Also in cases where no additional comments from the scientific community are received, a full peer-review process in the traditional sense, albeit in a more transparent way, is assured before publication of a paper in TC.
+In all cases, also if no additional comments from the scientific community are received, a full peer-review process in the traditional sense, albeit in a more transparent way, is assured before publication of a paper in TC.

-Original manuscripts are submitted electronically and assigned to the editor covering the relevant subject areas (for details see finding an editor).
+Original manuscripts are submitted and assigned to editors covering the relevant subject areas.

-The editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
-He can suggest technical corrections (typing errors, clarification of figures, etc.) before publication in TCD.
-Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion following publication in TCD.
+The handling editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
+They can suggest technical corrections (typing errors, clarification of figures, etc.) before posting the manuscript as a preprint.
+Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion.